Chef Carlos Asseph

 Being hired at Delmonico’s was certainly a highlight in my life.
 Walking down to 56 Weaver St. in Manhattan has an epic taste.
 Delmonico’s is the oldest fine dining restaurant in the US.
 Cooking there was a great experience for me.
 Everything I was exposed to there was excellent, the food, the processes, their cleaning methods, the chef jackets, the knives.
 I worked the fryer during service and cooked for “family” every day I was there.
 The instruction of the Exec.
 Chef Edward Hung to me was to deliver a banquet each day at 3.30 for the family (100 covers).
 It was so exciting to cook there for all these chefs and elegant restaurant workers.
 I was very proud to make all kinds of food for them, a very demanding audience.
 Their gratitude was expressed daily and really made me feel good to deliver my food for them.
 The prep for the fryer included bringing 1 floor up 14 cambros of fries to blanch.
 I am turning 46 and this isn’t a type of work that I can do at such intensity.

 2024.
 Brooklyn.
 Republic Latin Fusion.
 Executive Chef.
 I walked into this kitchen and it was a mess.
 Not just dirty, but everything had been turned upside down after the resignation of the previous chef, who had managed to run a menu and a crew for a while.
 I was asked to redesign the menu.
 But really we needed to clean and organize the kitchen.
 For 1 month I took care of the menu, the providers, hiring a reliable crew and forming a leadership team.
 And all of this on a very tight budget.
 I successfully accomplished all my goals here.
 But it was very stressing.
 I worked for about 18 hrs a day.
-When the kitchen was back up and functional, the owners and I decided that it was time for me to get back to Providence due to family matters.
+When the kitchen was back up and functional, the owners and I decided that it was time for a change.
 We remain friends and I may go back to Brooklyn to work with them next year.

 My grandmother died the year I graduated from Film School.
 My greatest regret is not having filmed her cooking.
 But when I cook, she cooks with me.